-We are residents and neighbors with a collective vision for community-centered development at Takoma Junction and throughout the City that reflects Takoma Park’s history and values, and serves the needs of its residents.
-We’re working for development that is in scale with our neighborhoods and historic districts; in keeping with our identity as a racially and economically mixed City; preserves and strengthens our walkable grocery store and other local independent businesses; creates opportunities for new locally-owned businesses; enhances pedestrian, bicycle and transit rider safety; meets the highest environmental standards; and improves the quality of life for all members of our vibrant, diverse community.
+We are residents and neighbors with a collective vision for use of public land at Takoma Junction and throughout the City that reflects Takoma Park’s history and values, and best serves the needs of residents.
+We’re working for public space use that is open to all; that is in scale with our neighborhoods and historic districts; that is in keeping with our identity as a racially and economically mixed City; that preserves and strengthens our walkable grocery store and other local independent businesses; that creates opportunities for new locally-owned businesses; that enhances pedestrian, bicycle and transit rider safety; that meets the highest environmental standards; and that improves the quality of life for all members of our vibrant, diverse community.

-We were founded to seek development at Takoma Junction that is less dense than what the City’s chosen developer (NDC) has presented, and that allows for affordable leasing rates for diverse local businesses; parking for customers of Takoma Junction businesses; and adequate facilities for TPSS Co-op operations, including continuing to accommodate the need for a dedicated loading area for its many local suppliers.
+We were founded to seek use of the public land at Takoma Junction that is less dense than what the City’s chosen developer (NDC) presented, and that preserves affordable leasing rates for diverse local businesses; parking for customers of Takoma Junction businesses; and adequate facilities for TPSS Co-op operations, including continuing to accommodate the need for a dedicated loading area for its many local suppliers.

-We are concerned that plans for the development of a publicly-owned property that was secured for the purpose of benefiting the residents of the community has evolved into a developer-driven project that will not be affordable for small, locally-owned businesses.
+We were alarmed that development of a publicly-owned property secured for the purpose of benefiting the residents of the community had evolved into a developer-driven project that would not be affordable for small, locally-owned businesses.
 For example, the significant expense of constructing an underground parking garage must be passed on to tenants, shoppers, and other users, resulting in higher rents and prices.
-We also believe that what NDC has proposed would: exacerbate traffic congestion and related safety concerns; eliminate space for community activities; and threaten the survival of the community-owned grocery store serving a large number of city residents.
+We also believe that what NDC had proposed would: exacerbate traffic congestion and related safety concerns; eliminate space for community activities; and threaten the survival of the community-owned grocery store serving a large number of city residents.

 WHO WE ARE

 Community Vision for Takoma (CVT) is an informal network sharing the above Mission and Vision.
 We have no hierarchy or structure, just waves of hundreds of concerned residents over a period of years, who have signed petitions, made public comments at City Council meetings, written emails, and otherwise expressed concern about an overbuilt Junction.
 Our email list includes more than 1000 names.
-On our facebook page, you can watch videos of public comments on the Junction from a growing list of concerned citizens including:
+To join our list, or become more involved in our ongoing work, email us at email@example.com.